potassco/asprin/README.md

 Option `--meta=query` can be used to compute optimal models that contain the atom `query`.

-Options `--meta=simple` or `--meta=combine` should be used to compute many optimal models using non stratified preference programs (in `asprin`'s library this can only happen with CP nets).
+Options `--meta=simple` or `--meta=combine` should be used to compute many optimal models using non stratified preference programs (in `asprin`'s library this can only happen with CP nets, see below).

 Option `--on-opt-heur` can be used to enumerate diverse (or similar) optimal stable models.
 For example, try with `--on-opt-heur=+,p,1,false --on-opt-heur=-,p,1,true`.

-Option `--improve-limit` can be used to enumerate *close to optimal* stable models.
+Option `--improve-limit` can be used to enumerate close to optimal stable models.
 For example, try with `--improve-limit 2,1000`.

 ## Building